Caught in the Middle (Paramore song)

 "Caught in the Middle" is a song by American rock band Paramore.
 It was released on June 26, 2018 through Fueled by Ramen as the fifth and final single off their fifth studio album After Laughter (2017).
 The track was co-written by lead vocalist Hayley Williams and guitarist Taylor York, and recorded in Nashville, Tennessee.

 Composition

 The genre of "Caught in the Middle" has been described as pop rock, new wave, synth-pop, ska and reggae.
 It contains bouncing drums and bass from band members York and Farro, and has been compared sonically to the early work of American rock band No Doubt.

 Music video

 The music video for "Caught in the Middle" was released on June 26, 2018, and was directed by Computer Team, who worked with the band on previous videos from After Laughter.
 The video features the band dancing on oranges, and trying to evade various other fruits.
 This video was intentionally made in VHS-quality.
 The visuals are an homage to A-ha's music video for "Take On Me".

-As of October 2022, the music video for "Caught in the Middle" has over 9 million views on YouTube.